amrabdelmoghny/WFI32-IoT/README.md

 3. Successfully claimed devices will show up in the device listing in the left side panel.
 4. Using Amazon Alexa® app, enable the skill '<img src="resources/media/skillIcon.png" width="30" /> [Microchip IoT](https://www.amazon.com/gp/product/B08B5THZH5?ref&ref=cm_sw_em_r_as_dp_iuhtblwcTlYL4)' and add the dev board as a smart home device.
 5. You can now control the on-board **YELLOW LED** with voice commands using the friendly name provided while claiming the device earlier:
-> Alexa, turn on the light
+> Alexa, turn on the myCuriosity
 6. The **YELLOW LED** will remain on/off for 2 Seconds based on the voice command.

 **Note**: You can find out more information about connecting a smart home device to Alexa from [this link](http://tinyurl.com/alexa-smart-home)